National League of Junior Cotillions

 The purpose of the National League Of Junior Cotillions Premiere Cotillion Program is to give students the opportunity to learn, practice, and enjoy age-appropriate etiquette and social and character skills.

-Attire--All events are dress-up affairs.
-Ladies should wear age-appropriate dresses or blouses/skirts and dress shoes.
-Gentlemen should wear dress pants, shirt, tie, jacket and dress shoes.
+Attire--All events are dress-up affairs, with the exception of the golf outing (golf attire requested).
+Ladies should wear age-appropriate dresses, blouses/skirts, or pantsuits and dress shoes.
+Gentlemen should wear dress pants, shirt, tie, jacket, and dress shoes.

-Tuition--Membership dues are $350 and include all costs for the training & outing.
+Tuition--Membership dues are $365 and include all costs for the training & outings.
 We highly recommend that you send in your reservation early, as class size is limited and is filled on a first-come, first-served basis.
 Seats are reserved according to the date the tuition is received.
 There will be no refunds except in the case of extraordinary circumstances such as moving or illness, in fairness to students who are placed on the waiting list.
-Tuition for siblings of enrolled students is discounted by $100.
+Tuition for siblings of enrolled students will be discounted by $100.

 **Schedule Subject To Change